Sabdietrich/SemEval/README.md

 https://sites.google.com/view/nli4ct/

-The task was accomplished by using 3 approaches: using Bert, Roberta and Roberta + Kfold 5
+The task was accomplished by using 3 different approaches: Bert, Roberta and Roberta + Kfold 5